EddieTheEgg/EddieTheEgg/README.md

-# Hi, I'm Edison Kwok 👋
+# Hey, I'm Edison Kwok 👋

 ### 💻 Full-Stack Developer | AI Enthusiast
 I’m a second-year Computer Science & Business Administration student at Northeastern University, specializing in full-stack development and AI integration.
 I contribute to FinishLine, an open-source project with Northeastern’s Electric Racing Team, and support Disrupt’s Tech Team by leading web development initiatives such as the club’s landing page.